 Toussaint Giroux, born in 1636, son of Jean and Marguerite (née Quilleron), arrived in Canada from Perche, France on 29th September 1654.
 In Quebec he worked as a weaver and a land clearer.
 He married Marie Godard in 1654 and together they had twelve children.
 After Marie's death, Toussaint remarried to Thérèse Leblanc in Beauport, Quebec on 29th October 1686.

-Important Dates for the Gurule family
+Early History of the Gurule family

 This web page shows only a small excerpt of our Gurule research.
 Another 124 words (9 lines of text) covering the years 1464, 1590, 1667, 1724, 1610, 1628 and 1711 are included under the topic Early Gurule History in all our PDF Extended History products and printed products wherever possible.